 If you’re feeling extra adventurous, try their Gummy Bear cider – a dry cider co-fermented and aged on blue raspberry gummies.

 Stowe Cider is located behind Tres Amigos Mexican restaurant.
 They have a large green space with picnic tables and stone sculptures.
-They also occasionally have a food truck parked out front and few snacks available for purchase.
-If you enjoy live music, check out there summer schedule line-up.
+They also occasionally have a food truck parked out front and a few snacks available for purchase.
+If you enjoy live music, check out their summer schedule line-up.

 8. The Alchemist

 You may have heard of the craft beer Heady Topper, which has a bit of a cult following in Vermont, similar to California’s Pliny The Elder.
-Heady Topper and their other popular brew – Focal Banger – are made by The Alchemist Brewing who specialize in fresh, unfiltered IPA’s.
+Heady Topper and their other popular brew – Focal Banger – are made by The Alchemist Brewing which specializes in fresh, unfiltered IPA’s.

 If you like beer – especially hoppy IPA’s – The Alchemist is a must!